Agents: Core Platform

-The Evonic AI is fundamentally an agentic AI platform.
-Agents are the core building blocks that power everything — from simple chatbots to complex multi-step workflows.
+Evonic is fundamentally an agentic AI platform.
+Agents are the core building blocks that power everything — from simple chatbots to complex multi-agent workflows.
+With Evonic, you design agents from concept to production, defining every aspect of their behavior: the underlying model, available tools, knowledge base, communication channels, and installed skills.

 What is an Agent?

-- Reason and plan — Break down complex tasks into steps
+- Reason and plan — Break down complex tasks into actionable steps

-- Take actions — Execute tools, run code, query databases
+- Take actions — Execute tools, run code, query databases, and call APIs

 - Connect anywhere — Deploy to Telegram, WhatsApp, Discord, or web interfaces